AtteqCom/zsl_openapi/CONTRIBUTING.rst

 Remarks for Windows users
 -------------------------

-If you have a MinGW/MSYS2 environment, when invoking tox for the first time, remove MinGW's python from `PATH` variable so that the things get initialized correctly.
+If you have a MinGW/MSYS2 environment, when invoking tox, either remove MinGW's python from `PATH` variable or add your Python environment first.
+Afterwards the things get initialized correctly.
 If there are any errors and warnings follow the solution printed in the console.

 If `vcruntime140.dll` put it into `PATH` folder such as main virtualenv `Scripts` folder.